BenRydal/mondrian-transcription/README.md

 # Mondrian Transcription Software

 Hi there!
 This is a repository for Mondrian Transcription Software, an open-source tool to transcribe fine-grained movement data from video by efficiently tracing the movement of people or things over floor plan representations to generate text files of positioning data — essentially, a transcript of movement.
+The tool runs entirely in your browser.
+No transcripts or videos are uploaded, stored, or transmitted—your data stays on your device at all times.

 Mondrian Transcription features: